microsoft/virtualnodesOnAzureContainerInstances/Docs/PatchNotes.md

 - Updated virtual node's with compatibility with 1.30, updating to use upstream binaries from 1.30.09 🐣
   - While 1.30 has breaking changes for K8s internal implementation compared to 1.29, this virtual node update ships with both 1.29 and 1.30 binaries and will conditionally use those compatible with the AKS node version it is deployed to.
   - Since virtual nodes is compatible on both sides of that breaking change boundary, existing customers should update their virtual nodes deployment to this 1.30.* compatible deployment FIRST, and then allow their AKS up update node images to 1.30.*
 - Added capability to specify a default Azure Zone to deploy pods to at the VN2 level.
-This is in addition to the existing capability for specifying the zone for particular pods... and the pod having an explicit zone specification will take presidence over the virtual node's node configuration.
+This is in addition to the existing capability for specifying the zone for particular pods... and the pod having an explicit zone specification will take precedence over the virtual node's node configuration.
 See further details in the pod and node configuration sections 📝

 ### 1.2912.25013001
 - Bug fix for rare issue that if hit could prevent a virtual node infra pod from successfully initializing 🐛